Momentum-Team-13/word-frequency-mnrolando3/notes.md

-Read text file using 'open'
+Read text file using 'open' - DONE
     - create function
         - function opens file
         - function then reads file after it is opened